lukasver/Mahjong-Stars/documentation/docs-consolidated.md

 - **1:1 Rate**: Convert virtual gains to real-world value
 - **Additional Revenue**: Platform earns commission on withdrawal reward purchases

-### When will the $MJS token launch?
+### When will the $TILE token launch?

-The $MJS token is scheduled to launch in **Q4 2025** following our platform launch and initial user acquisition.
+The $TILE token is scheduled to launch in **Q4 2025** following our platform launch and initial user acquisition.
 This will include:

 - Token Generation Event (TGE)
 - Major DEX listings